microsoft/datashaper/javascript/core/docs/core.api.md

     to?: [string, string];
 }

-// Warning: (ae-missing-release-tag) "GraphBuilder" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "GraphManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface GraphBuilder {
+export interface GraphManager {
     addInput(input: string): void;
     addOutput(name: string, binding: NamedPortBinding): void;
     addStep(step: StepInput): Step;